 In hierarchical shotgun, prior to actual sequencing, a physical map of the genome is made.
 This allows the planning of a minimal number of cut fragments that will cover the entire chromosome.
 Reducing the number of fragments reduces the amount of sequencing and assembly required for the process to be carried out.

-Figure 1: In whole genome shotgun sequencing (a), the entire genome is randomly cut into small fragments and then reassembled.
+Figure 2: In whole genome shotgun sequencing (a), the entire genome is randomly cut into small fragments and then reassembled.
 In hierarchical shotgun sequencing (b), the genome is first broken into larger segments.
-After the order of these segments is deduced, they are further cut into small fragments.(source)
+After the order of these segments is deduced, they are further cut into small fragments (Figure credits).

-When the cat genome was finally mapped the scientists were also surprised to learn that humans share about 90% of DNA with felines!
+Another intriguing discovery upon feline genome description was that humans share about 90% of DNA with felines!
 This makes cats genetically closer to humans than dogs.
 The genome sequence analysis also showed that humans and cat lineages diverged about 100 million years ago.